 Here are our five of the best French aperitifs

 Lillet is a wine based drink which can be red or white.
-First marketed in 1887 it was immortalised in Ian Fleming’s Casino Royale (inspired by Le Touquet) when James Bond ordered a barman to make “A dry martini.
-One.
-In a deep champagne goblet… Three measures of Gordon’s [gin], one of vodka, half a measure of Kina Lillet.
+First marketed in 1887 it was immortalised in Ian Fleming’s Casino Royale (inspired by Le Touquet) when James Bond ordered a barman to make a dry martini.
+Three measures of gin], one of vodka, half a measure of Lillet blanc.
 Bond named the drink a Vesper after the character Vesper Lynd.
 The white Lillet is served with a twist of orange for a classic aperitif.

 Kir and Kir Royale – White wine and crème de Cassis (blackcurrant) mixed in a small flute is a common apéro and very refreshing.
 Mix the crème with sparkling wine or Champagne and you have a Kir Royale!
 You can also have different crème mixers like peach and cherry.